thibaudcolas/tailwindcss-vanilla-rtl/README.md

 ### Tailwind 3.0 built-in RTL support

 [Tailwind’s built-in RTL support](https://tailwindcss.com/docs/hover-focus-and-other-states#rtl-support) is based on `rtl:` and `ltr:` modifiers.
 The only advantage of this approach is in how explicit it is, but it’s also very verbose and error-prone to always have to separately add mirrored styles.

-### Future Tailwind support

-Follow the conversation in Tailwind discussion [#1483 \[Feature Proposal\] CSS Logical Properties](https://github.com/tailwindlabs/tailwindcss/discussions/1483), we’ll see where this goes.

 ### Comparison table